robksawyer/cakephp-amazon-aws-sdk/README.md

 * Download the plugin

-        $ cd /path/to/your/app/plugins && git clone git://github.com/mcallisto/amazon.git
+        $ cd /path/to/your/app/plugins && git clone git://github.com/mcallisto/cakephp_amazon_aws_sdk.git

 * Add the component to a controller

-		public $components = array(
+		public $components = array('Amazonsdk.Amazon');
-			'Amazon.Amazon' => array(
-				'key' => 'Your Amazon API key',
-				'secret' => 'Your Amazon API key secret'
-			)
-		);

 ## Configuration

-Configuration is as simple as adding in the necessary information to the array which gets passed to to the file.
+You must populate the following two lines in your `/app/Plugin/Amazonsdk/Config/amazon.php` file.

+  		'key' => 'YOUR_KEY',
+  		'secret' => 'YOUR_SECRET'

+Don't forget to replace the placeholder text with your actual keys!

 ## Usage